MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-recording.md

 # ![Small logo on windbg preview](images/windbgx-preview-logo.png) Time Travel Debugging - Recording

-This section describes how to record time travel traces.
+This section describes how to record time travel debugging (TTD) traces.

 To record a TTD trace, follow these steps.